-There are very similar implications and policy recommendations for international jurisdictions employing a DEM model, particularly if a similar magnitude of increased expenditure is found to exist.
-First we need evidence regarding whether this response in spending also holds for other jurisdictions (where there is only a sub-cohort of DEM then a study such as this will suffice, but where the entire cohort has shifted to DEM then difference-in-difference analysis is probably required).
-Second, regulatory authorities need to ensure that citizens and elected representatives are aware of the response, and take appropriate measures to mitigate additional expenditure.
-Third, the potential reducing marginal benefit of expanding DEM local governments might be taken into account (and explored further) if a jurisdiction with optional DEM is considering expanding uptake of the model.
+There are similar implications and policy recommendations for international jurisdictions, particularly if a similar magnitude of increased spending are found to be associated with DEM.
+Specifically, regulatory authorities need to ensure that citizens and elected representatives are aware of the response, and take appropriate measures to mitigate additional expenditure.
+Moreover, it is important that the potential for reducing marginal benefit of expanding DEM local governments is taken into account by jurisdictions with optional DEM which are considering expanding uptake of the model.

-In sum, this study has introduced a new and important angle to the DEM debate and one which is worthy of further investigation – and we thus commend same to our peers.
+In sum, this study has introduced a new and important angle to the DEM debate (especially in Australia) and one which is worthy of further investigation – and we thus commend same to our peers.

 Notes